 The procedure to follow in NSW:

-1. The seller and the buyer together fill out the ‘Application of Transfer’ and ‘Notice of Disposal’ forms.
-(These can be found on the back of the Registration Certificate).
+1. The seller and the buyer together fill out the ‘Application of Transfer’ and ‘Notice of Disposal’ forms on the back of the registration paper.

 4. The buyer delivers in person to the NSW Service office: The transfer form, the receipt, two documents proving identity, an official proof of address in NSW.
 You can go to your bank to request a ‘Letter of Introduction’;